 Good choices for whole-grain foods include:

-- Barley – rich in beta-glucan, a type of soluble fibre that can help lower cholesterol (6).
+- Barley – is rich in beta-glucan, a type of soluble fiber that can help lower cholesterol (6).

 - Oats – may lower total cholesterol by 5% and “bad” LDL cholesterol by 7% (7).